dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 # BEGIN SUBPROB

 Which snippets of code correctly compute Eric's test statistic on one simulated sample under the null hypothesis?
 Select all that apply.
 The result must be stored in the variable `stat`.
+Below are the 5 snippets

-[ ] Snippet 1:
+Snippet 1:
 ```py
 a = np.random.choice([0.3, 0.7])
 b = np.random.choice([0.3, 0.7])
 stat = a - b
 ```
-[ ] Snippet 2:
+Snippet 2:
 ```py
 a = np.random.choice([0.1, 0.2, 0.3, 0.2, 0.15, 0.05])
 stat = a - (1 - a)
 ```
-[ ] Snippet 3:
+Snippet 3:
 ```py
 a = np.random.multinomial(500, [0.1, 0.2, 0.3, 0.2, 0.15, 0.05]) / 500
 stat = a[2] - (1 - a[2])
 ```
-[ ] Snippet 4:
+Snippet 4:
 ```py
 a = np.random.multinomial(500, [0.3, 0.7]) / 500
 stat = a[0] - (1 - a[0])
 ```
-[ ] Snippet 5:
+Snippet 5:
 ```py
 a = df.sample(500, replace=True)
 b = a[a.get("kind") == "toy"].shape[0] / 500
 stat = b - (1 - b)
 ```

+[ ] Snippet 1
+[ ] Snippet 2
+[ ] Snippet 3
+[ ] Snippet 4
+[ ] Snippet 5

 # BEGIN SOLUTION